jcaillon/valet/docs/content/docs/017.new-extensions/_index.md

 ## 📂 Extensions location and anatomy

-Extensions are created as a directory under the Valet user directory (which defaults to `~/.valet.d` and can be [overridden][valetConfigUserDirectory]).
+Extensions are created as a directory under the Valet extensions directory (which defaults to `~/.valet.d` and can be [overridden][valetExtensionsDirectory]).

 This command will initialize your new extension with the following files: